-Alastair is a part-qualified patent attorney with 4 years’ experience of patent drafting and prosecution before the UK and European patent offices.
+Alastair is a part-qualified patent attorney with 4 years’ experience of patent drafting and prosecution before the UK patent office.

 Alastair has experience across a variety of technical fields in the areas of physics and engineering, working with a range of clients including individuals, universities, SMEs and international corporations.
 His work includes drafting and prosecuting patent applications in respect of semiconductors, electronics and optoelectronics, medical devices, wearable technology and aerospace.

 - Working closely with a start-up focusing on wearable technology and medical devices, drafting and prosecuting a suite of patent applications to protect the new technology the company is generating as it grows and diversifies.

 - Taking over prosecution of a US patent application relating to a device for managing Parkinson’s disease and overcoming a number of complex objections at the first attempt, resulting in the application proceeding directly to grant.
 The client commented “It was quite challenging responding to the examiner’s objections and you did an excellent job”

 - Awarded the Charles Salter Prize for Excellence in Metallurgy, Imperial College London 2016